OlleBJ/-Rest-service-business-card/README.md

-#Kodprov
+#Codetest

-Ett Java projekt som utför liknande uppgifter som en rest tjänst.
-Skrivet i IntelliJ IDEA 2020.3.1(Ultimate Edition).
+A Java project that performs similar tasks as a restservice.
+Written in IntelliJ IDEA 2020.3.1 (Ultimate Edition).

-Instruktioner för att köra:
+Instructions for running:

-1. Öppna projektet i IntelliJ eller någon annan IDE
+1. Open the project in IntelliJ or another IDE
-2. Expandera mappen Kodprov/restPieces/src/rest/
+2. Expand the Code Sample / restPieces / src / rest / folder
-3. Kör filen Database.java
+3. Run the Database.java file
-4. Ange svar på frågorna som dyker upp i terminalen
+4. Enter answers to the questions that appear in the terminal